bradbunce/launchdarkly-lambda-logger/README.md

 - 📊 **Multiple Log Levels**: Support for FATAL, ERROR, WARN, INFO, DEBUG, and TRACE levels
 - ⚡ **AWS Lambda Optimized**: Designed for use in AWS Lambda functions
 - 🔧 **Configurable SDK Logging**: Control LaunchDarkly SDK's own logging behavior
+- 🔄 **Flexible Client Integration**: Works with either a new LaunchDarkly client or an existing one from your application, preventing duplicate client instances

 ## Log Levels